vevisbeatriz/rock_n_weather/README.md

 # Rock N Weather

 ## Description
 Rock N Weather is a weather tracking application designed for a rock'n'roll band staff.
-The application is built using Kotlin, Java, Gradle, Dart, and Pub.
 It provides current weather information in a user-friendly manner.
+- The app uses riverpod for state management.
+Although the app is small and setState would be enough, I wanted to demonstrate my knowledge of riverpod.
+- Although I could use the weather plugin, I decided to use the OpenWeatherMap API directly to demonstrate my knowledge of making API requests and parsing JSON data.

+## TODO
+Although the app is functional, there are a few things that I would like to improve:
+- Adjust the date and time format for the timezones of the cities.
+- Show min and max temperatures in the home page.
+- Add more tests.

 ## Installation
 To install the project, clone the repository and open it in Android Studio.
 Make sure you have the Dart and Flutter plugins installed.